 Access to the chef area?
 What’s that about?
 How much bacon will I get to eat?

-We will have tasting portions of bacon snacks from over 50 chef stations per shift.
+We will have tasting portions of bacon snacks from approximately 50 chef stations per shift.
 First come, first served until portions run out.
 We know there will be die-hards who will attempt to eat everything.
 We will not call you an ambulance.
 We know that some people will be happy to get tastes of their top 10 chefs.
 We anticipate that everyone will have bacon coming out of their ears before the day is out.

 Can I get seconds of any of the dishes?